Communication and Visual Arts

 4116 William S White Building

 The Department of Communication and Visual Arts offers a wide range of exciting opportunities to assist students in reaching their career, intellectual and personal goals.
-The general program in Communication offers three emphasis areas: Media Studies, Organizational Communication, and Relational Communication.
-Another program of study exists in the Journalism program.
-A unique opportunity to pursue argumentation and advocacy on our successful speech and debate team completes the Communication offerings.
-Studio Art, Visual Communication, and Art Education are the general programs of study in the Visual Arts.
-Studio Art concentrations include painting, printmaking/drawing, photography, and Three-Dimensional art (ceramics/sculpture).
-Visual Communication includes two concentrations in either graphic design or photography.
+The general program in communication offers three emphasis areas: Media Studies, Organizational Communication, and Relational Communication.
+Studio Art and Art Education are the general programs of study in the Visual Arts.
+Studio Art concentrations include ceramics, graphic design, painting, printmaking/drawing, photography, and sculpture.
 Both Communication and Visual Arts offer minors and honors study.

-Communication and Visual Arts programs offer students a level of personal attention that enhances the learning process.
+Communication and Visual Art programs offer students a level of personal attention that enhances the learning process.
 A high degree of hands-on experience and opportunities for internships also exist within the department.
-The department has numerous studio spaces, including ceramics, drawing, painting, photography, and sculpture.
-In addition, the department has highly specialized facilities for graphics design, photography (darkroom), and audio/video production.
+The department has numerous studio spaces, including space for painting, drawinf, ceramics, and sculpture.
+In addition, the department has highly specialized facilities for graphics design, photography, and audio/video production.

 Mission and Assessment